blabla1337/skf-flask/skf/markdown/code_examples/php/23-code_example--HTML_output--.md

 	data:text/html;base64,base64xssinjection

 	In the following scenario escaping with htmlspecialchars() is not sufficient to block the injection.
-	By checking the URL to see if it starts with either http:// or https://, you can prevent this attack by exiting the application when this anomaly is triggered:
+	By checking the URL to see if it starts with either http:// or https:// whenever a link has been submitted to the web application by a user.
-	*/

-	if(substr_compare($_SERVER['REQUEST_URI'], "http://", 0, 7, true ) != 0
-	&&
-	substr_compare($_SERVER['REQUEST_URI'], "https://", 0, 8, true)    !=0 )
-	{
-		die;
-	}

-	/*
-	You could also do a simple serverside regex whenever a link is added to see whether it starts with http: or https:
-	If not, than the link must not be allowed to be posted */
 	?>